Frequently Asked Questions

 of off campus study in their 1st or 2nd year at Monmouth.
 (See below for short academic

 trips).
-Applications for off campus study are usually due in February for the following
+Applications for off campus study are usually due in in the Fall semester for the following

 academic year, depending on the program deadlines, so advance planning is important.